Centro de Congresos Querétaro

 Centro de Congresos Queretaro is a multipurpose convention center and indoor arena located in Queretaro, Queretaro.
-It was started in 2007 and finished after a two year pause of the construction, in 2011, due to the continued growth of both the city and the state.
+Due to the continued growth of both the city and the state, construction began in 2007 and, after a two-year pause, eventually finished in 2011.
 Prior to the completion of the Centro de Congresos, the Auditorio Josefa Ortiz de Dominguez was the largest indoor venue in Queretaro.
 However, that arena had been built in 1985, when Queretaro's population was less than half its current population.
 The growth of Queretaro's population eventually escalated to the point that a venue with a much larger capacity was needed, resulting in this venue.

 Gran Salon Queretaro

 The largest indoor venue in the state of Queretaro with a seating capacity of up to 6,000 and 6,570 m2 of exhibition apace, Gran Salon Queretaro is used for exhibitions, trade shows, concerts, sporting events, conventions and sometimes beauty pageants such as the Nuestra Belleza Queretaro pageant.
 It can be divided into four separate rooms and has a ceiling height of 11.2 m.
 For trade shows, the hall can accommodate 328 stands.
 In front of the Gran Salon Queretaro is a 2,340 m2 outdoor terrace.

 Among the earliest entertainment acts at the Gran Salon Queretaro were Ximena Sarinana, Sheyla Tadeo and Los Tigres del Norte.